mozkeeler/toroxide/README.md

 toroxide
 -----
 `toroxide` is an experimental, proof-of-concept implementation of the client side of the Tor protocol in Rust.
-You should not rely on it to protect your anonymity (in fact, it can't even connect to the real Tor network at the moment).
+You should not rely on it to protect your anonymity (in fact, it probably can't even connect to the real Tor network at the moment).

 Building and Running
 -----